 Professor of English and Director of Women's Gender & Sexuality Studies

 Elizabeth Gregory teaches and publishes on American modernist poetry and women’s work and fertility.
-Her work on poetry includes diverse essays and the following books and collections: Quotation and Modern American Poetry: "'Imaginary Gardens with Real Toads'" (1996),The Critical Response to Marianne Moore (2003), 21st-Century Marianne Moore: Essays from a Critical Renaissance (2017, co-edited with Stacy Carson Hubbard) and her current project “The Later Poetry of Marianne Moore: Celebrity, Age and Authority.”
+Her work on poetry includes diverse essays and the following books and collections: Quotation and Modern American Poetry: "'Imaginary Gardens with Real Toads'" (1996),The Critical Response to Marianne Moore (2003), 21st-Century Marianne Moore: Essays from a Critical Renaissance (2017, co-edited with Stacy Carson Hubbard) and her current project “The Later Poetry of Marianne Moore: Performing Democracy, 1952-1970.”

 Gregory's book, Ready: Why Women Are Embracing the New Later Motherhood (2012/2007, Basic Books), based on in-depth interviews with more than 100 new later moms and extensive collateral research, shatters the myths surrounding later motherhood.
 Drawing on both the statistical evidence and the voices of the new later mothers themselves, she delivers surprising and welcome news about the shifting dynamics of modern motherhood.
 Her continuing work on the intersection of fertility and women’s work explores gender & the future of work and the effect of an expanded school schedule on women’s workforce participation.